feedzai/first-react-app-workshop/README.md

 #### 2.2 - Comment change

-Create a method called `_onCommentChange` that updates the state with the current form input `value`.
+Create a method called `_onCommentChange` that updates the state with the current form input `value`:

 ```jsx
 // src/routes/PhotoDetailsPage.js